luazhizhan/CSC1009-ATM-CLI/README.md

 Go to `Gradle` menu in your IDE or Code Editor and execute the task `jacocoTestReport` to generate it.

-Another way to generate the report is via a CLI command.
+Another way to generate the report is via CLI command.

 ```bash
 gradlew.bat jacocoTestReport # Windows